puppetlabs/puppetlabs-puppet_agent/README.markdown

 #### `puppet_agent::install`

 Installs the puppet-agent package.
-Currently only supports Linux variants: Debian, Ubuntu, SLES, RHEL/CentOS/Fedora.
+Currently only supports Linux variants: Debian, Ubuntu, SLES, RHEL/CentOS/Fedora, Amazon Linux 2.
 A specific package `version` can be specified; if not, will install or upgrade to the latest Puppet 5 version available.

 **Note**: The `puppet_agent::install_shell` task requires the `facts::bash` implementation from the [facts](https://forge.puppet.com/puppetlabs/facts) module.
 Both the `puppet_agent` and `facts` modules are packaged with Bolt.
 For use outside of Bolt make sure the `facts` module is installed to the same `modules` directory as `puppet_agent`.